 If we could get paid for every minute we’re waiting for the subject to get dressed or do hair and makeup, we’d be writing this post from our yacht in the Maldives.
 Golden plated yacht, that is, with lights made of diamonds.
 Seriously, every photo shoot requires a setup of at least 2-3 hours before we can get to our favorite part, pressing the shutter.
 And if you’re depending on someone else’s preparations (the model / the happy couple / the expecting mom), the waiting becomes as heavy as your photography equipment.
 It’s like you’re a professional WAITer, right?

-You might have some people to interact with when you’re shooting (although sometimes you wish they weren’t there…) but when you’re editing images or updating your online portfolio, you’re all on your own.
+You might have some people to interact with when you’re shooting (although sometimes you wish they weren’t there…) but when you’re editing images or updating your photography website, you’re all on your own.
 Closed in a dark room in front of a computer screen on the weekend.
 And the weather is so nice outside!
 And your friends are all going out tonight!
-But you have photos to deliver, so that the next time your friends go out, you’ll be able to afford to join them.
+But you have photos to deliver so that the next time your friends go out, you’ll be able to afford to join them.

 In an ideal world, “That Job” would be photographing what you’re most passionate about.
 In the real world, you sometimes have to take on projects that have nothing to do with being creative and/or holding a camera.
 After all, photography projects come and go, but the bills are here to stay.
 When the local camera shop is not looking for staff, it can be a real downer to be a bartender, an office assistant or a babysitter (include here any title here that doesn’t have the word “photo” in it).
 On the other hand, taking your eyes off the viewfinder for a while might bring that long-sought-for idea for a creative personal project .